BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_1_Accessing_Bitcoind_with_Curl.md

 ```
 The heart of the transaction is, of course, the `params` JSON array, which we're putting to full use for the first time.

-Note that the entire params is lodged in `[]`s to mark an outermost array that you don't usually see.
+Note that the entire `params` is lodged in `[]`s to mark the parameters array.

-We've also varied up the quoting, to lead and end each array and object within the `params` array with `''` instead of our traditional `'''`.
+We've also varied up the quoting from how things worked in `bitcoin-cli`, to start and end each array and object within the `params` array with `''` instead of our traditional `'''`.
 That's because the entire set of JSON arguments already has a `'` around it.
-As usual, just take a look at the bizarre shell quoting an get used to it.
+As usual, just take a look at the bizarre shell quoting and get used to it.

 However, there's one last thing of note in this example, and it can be _maddening_ if you miss it.
-When we executed this command with `bitcoin-cli` the JSON array of inputs and the JSON object of outputs were separated by a space.
-Now, because they're part of that outermost JSON array, they're separated by a comma (`,`).
-Miss that and you'll get a continuous string of `parse errors` without much additional information.
+When you executed a `createrawtransaction` command with `bitcoin-cli` the JSON array of inputs and the JSON object of outputs were each distinct parameters, so they were separated by a space.
+Now, because they're part of that `params` JSON array, they're separated by a comma (`,`).
+Miss that and you'll get a `parse error` without much additional information.

 > **WARNING:** Ever having troubles debugging your `curl`?
 Add the argument `--trace-ascii /tmp/foo`.
 Full information on what's being sent to the server will be saved in `/tmp/foo` (or whatever file name you provide).

-Having verified that things work, you probably want to save this into a variable:
+Having verified that things work, you probably want to save the hex code into a variable:
 ```
 $ hexcode=$(curl --user bitcoinrpc:73bd45ba60ab8f9ff9846b6404769487 --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "createrawtransaction", "params": [''[ { "txid": "'$utxo_txid'", "vout": '$utxo_vout' } ]'', ''{ "'$recipient'": 0.298, "'$changeaddress'": 1.0}'']}' -H 'content-type: text/plain;' http://127.0.0.1:18332/ | jq -r '.result')
 ```

 ### Sign and Send

-Signing and sending is an easy use of the `signrawtransaction` and `sendrawtransaction` functions:
+Signing and sending your transaction using `curl` is an easy use of the `signrawtransaction` and `sendrawtransaction` RPC:

 ```
 $ signedhex=$(curl --user bitcoinrpc:73bd45ba60ab8f9ff9846b6404769487 --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "signrawtransaction", "params": ["'$hexcode'"] }' -H 'content-type: text/plain;' http://127.0.0.1:18332/ | jq -r '.result | .hex')